 unencrypted boot partition ∞

-Select the partition you want to use as /boot
+Select the partition you want to use as /boot, then continue.

 -